 Pole tents are staked out 5- 7’ around the tent’s perimeter, with a center pole(s) that range from 14’ – 25’.
 Regarding the tent height, the perimeter of a pole tent is approx 7’ and gradually increases as it goes to the center pole between 14’ – 25’.
 So, If you are planning on renting a 40’ x 100’ High Peak Pole tent for your wedding, the ideal space for this tent would be a 55’ x 115’ with a clearance of 21’ (because the center poles are 21’), this would allow for enough room to stake and install your tent.
-If your location does not have that space available, it’s best to reach out to a tent rental company to see if there are other alternatives or schedule an onsite visit.
+If your location does not have that space available, it’s best to reach out to a tent rental near me company to see if there are other alternatives or schedule an onsite visit.

 Download our free cheat sheet to measuring for a pole tent:

 First, a tarp is laid on the ground to protect the tent.
 Second, the tent is laid directly on the ground and stretched.
 Thirdly, the stakes are laid out around the perimeter of the tent 5’ -7’ feet and driven into the ground.
 Fourth, the side poles are set around the tent’s perimeter that is then placed at an angle.
 Once most of the tent’s weight is lifted by the side poles, the center pole is placed underneath the tent and then lifted in the air.
 Finally, once all center poles are in the tent, it is tightened by going around to each side pole and ratcheting the tent until it is tight, starting with the corners.